 This page may contain affiliate links.
 If you make a purchase through any of these links, I may make a small commission.
 Click here for my full disclosure statement.

-I’ve gone through glasses and glasses nearly every year or two years, and my prescription has gotten worse and worse each time.
+I’ve gone through prescription glasses nearly every year or two years, and my prescription has gotten worse and worse each time.
 With making so many changes to my insurance, every new optometrist meant another eye examination and the horrifying reality that my prescription has changed yet again.

 I’ve been in need of sunglasses due to how bright southern California can get, but since I have chronic dry-eye I can’t wear contacts very often.
 I was recommended to get Transition lenses or prescription sunglasses, but through my insurance, I was looking at at least $150 out-of-pocket.
-Yeah, nope.
+I didn’t want to spend that much.

 A friend of mine recommended that I try buying some prescription sunglasses through Zenni Optical, as she said she got a pair for around $15.
-That price point sounded perfect for me, since you know, I’m incredibly cheap and all.
+That price point sounded perfect for me, since you know… I’m a bargain hunter.

 I decided to take the risk and purchased a pair, all while telling myself that if this purchase went south I would just keep the glasses in my car for driving purposes only.